fadion/ValidatorAssistant/README.md

 );
 ```

 Consider the "default" scope (class property $rules) as a shared ruleset that will be combined with any other scope you call.
-As a convention, scope names should be of the "rulesName", otherwise it will fail to find the class property.
+As a convention, scope names should be of the "rulesName" format (camelCase), otherwise it will fail to find the class property.
 For example: rulesLogin, rulesEdit or rulesDelete.

 Now we'll initialize the validation class: